htmlisa/DS402_Group4/README.md

 - data/

 Open the notebook:
-`code/DS402_G4_Code.ipynb.ipynb`
+`code/DS402_G4_Code.ipynb`

 In the notebook, confirm that the dataset path is set correctly:
 `CSV_PATH = "data/dataset.csv"`
 Run all cells in order.

-After execution, all results will be automatically saved to: `result/` To download the results folder: `!zip -r result.zip result`
+After execution, all results will be automatically saved to: `results_diabetes` To download the results folder: `!zip -r result.zip result`

 ## Running the Project Locally (Jupyter / VS Code)
 Clone or download the repository.

-Ensure the folder structure is preserved:
-- code/
-- data/
-- result/

 Launch Jupyter: `jupyter notebook`

 Open: `code/DS402_G4_Code.ipynb`
 Verify the dataset path:`CSV_PATH = "data/dataset.csv"`

 Run all cells from top to bottom.
-All outputs will appear in the result/ folder.
+All outputs will appear in the results_diabetes/ folder.

 ## Outputs Explained
-After running the notebook, the result/ folder will contain:
+After running the notebook, the results_diabetes/ folder will contain:
 - Cross-validation summary (cv_summary.xlsx)
 - Test-set performance comparison (test_set_comparison.xlsx)
 - ROC curve